decred/dcrwallet/README.md

 - **Build or Update dcrwallet**

   Since dcrwallet is a single Go module, it's possible to use a single command to download, build, and install without needing to clone the repo.
-If using Go 1.16, run
+Run:

   ```sh
   $ go install decred.org/dcrwallet/v2@master